microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Opening the resource group_

-1. Wait until "Deploying" changes to "Succeeded" indicating your Bot Service has been successfully deployed.
+1. Wait until "Deploying" changes to "Succeeded" indicating that the Bot Service was successfully deployed.

     ![Successful deployment](Images/portal-app-deployment-status.png)